jamesrknox/samples/nativelibrary/README.md

 # Native

-How to use native libraries in TIBCO StreamBase&reg; 10.4.0 projects.
+How to use native libraries in TIBCO&reg; Streaming 10.4.0 projects.

 Samples :